ak28pujy/MW-CRG/README.md

 ```
 python app.py
 ```
 3. Make sure that the correct API keys are set.
 These can be changed under Menu and then Settings.
+If you change the API keys, restart the app
 ## Files in this project
 main.py: Main script that drives data collection, analysis and reporting.
 It uses both the Google API and the OpenAI API to collect relevant information about a given company and generate a summary report.